 As much as having great content, a sound technical foundation (i.e. having a mobile friendly website) and link building can get your site on the right track for SEO dominance, sometimes, it’s the little things that can make the biggest difference…

-As a seasoned SEO professional with over a decade of experience, I understand the importance of optimizing on-page elements for achieving search engine dominance.
+I’ve over a decade of experience in the SEO experience, and I understand the importance of optimizing on-page SEO elements for achieving search engine dominance.